espressif/esp-at/README.md

 [no-plan]: https://img.shields.io/badge/-no--plan-808080

 **Other series of chips:**
-- ESP-AT will support ESP32-C5 series of chips.
-- ESP-AT will not support ESP32-S3 and ESP32-H series of chips.
+- ESP-AT will not support ESP32-S3 and ESP32-H2 series of chips.

 # Support Periods of ESP-AT